Thaumatoneura inopinata: Behaviour

 The giant waterfall damsel can be seen flying among the falling water and spray produced by waterfalls.
 The eggs are laid among the mosses and tangled roots beside the cascade which are constantly kept wet by the water.
 The nymphs develop among this vegetation and do not normally enter the torrent.
 When their development is finished and they are ready to emerge, they climb onto a rock, their skin splits and the winged adults climb out.

 Status

 The International Union for Conservation of Nature used to classify this species as "threatened" but more recently it has been found at an increasing number of locations in Costa Rica and although nowhere common, it is now assessed as being sufficiently numerous to be classified as "least concern".
 The chief threats it faces is deforestation, which alters stream habitats, and global warming which may cause some streams and waterfalls to dry up.

+Etymology

+The genus name Thaumatoneura is presumably derived from the Greek θαῦμα (thauma, "wonder", "marvel") and νεῦρον (neuron, "nerve" or "sinew").
+In odonate taxonomy, neuron is commonly used in reference to wing veins.
+The name refers to the extraordinary wing venation of the genus, which McLachlan regarded as highly unusual and unlike that of any other known damselfly.